Symbol Invariant of Partition and the Construction: Symbol of rigid partitions in the , , and theories

 \subsection{New definition of symbol}

-In this subsection, we propose equivalent definitions of symbol for the $C_n$ and $D_n$ theories which are consistent with that for the $B_n$ theory as much as possible. \begin{Def} The symbol of a partition in the $B_n $, $ C_n$, and $D_n$ theories. \begin{itemize} \item For the $B_n$ theory: first we add $l-k$ to the $k$~th part of the partition.
+In this subsection, we propose equivalent definitions of symbols for the $C_n$ and $D_n$ theories which are consistent with that for the $B_n$ theory as much as possible. \begin{Def} The symbols of a partitions in the $B_n $, $ C_n$, and $D_n$ theories. \begin{itemize} \item For the $B_n$ theory: first we add $l-k$ to the $k$~th part of the partition.
 Next we arrange the odd parts of the sequence $l-k+\lambda_k$ in an increasing sequence $2f_i+1$ and arrange the even parts in an increasing sequence $2g_i$.
 Then we calculate terms

 Finally we write the {\it symbol} as